secrary/SSMA/README.md

 SSMA is a simple malware analyzer written in Python 3.
 ## Features:
-* Searches for websites, e-mail addresses, IP addresses in the strings of the file.
+* Searches for possible domains, e-mail addresses, IP addresses in the strings of the file.

+* check if domains is blacklisted based on abuse.ch's Ransomware Domain Blocklist and malwaredomains.com's blocklist

 * Looks for Windows functions commonly used by malware.

 * Get results from VirusTotal and/or upload files.

-* Malware detection based on Yara-rules - https://virustotal.github.io/yara/
+* Malware detection based on [Yara-rules](https://virustotal.github.io/yara/)

 * Detect well-known software packers.